udacity/fend-office-hours/OOJS/Object-Oriented Basics/README.md

 But there’s a lot more that you can do than just defining individual objects and then adding functions to them.
 You can make classes that will create objects for you, and you can have methods encapsulated in these classes as well.

-## *This* Keyword
+## The `this` Keyword

 A special keyword that can be used inside functions.
-When these functions are called from within an object, the *this* keyword normally refers to these objects.
+When these functions are called from within an object, the `this` keyword normally refers to these objects.

  ```js
 // Define two objects